aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/additional-features/export-dxf-to-pdf/_index.md

 Repeat these steps for any other DXF drawings you need to convert, adjusting the file names and paths as required.

+## Why this conversion matters for your projects

+Turning CAD drawings into PDFs gives you a universally viewable artifact that can be embedded in reports, sent to clients, or archived for compliance.
+Because the PDF retains vector information, the file remains crisp at any zoom level—perfect for technical documentation, construction plans, or engineering reviews.

 ## How to convert DXF to PDF – Additional Customizations

 - **Change page size** – modify `setPageWidth` and `setPageHeight`.